 ENROLLING IN THE THESIS:

-When it is time for their final quarter in the MFA program, after receiving the quarterly registration info email, students must post in the Thesis Registration assignment in the MFA Students group in Canvas and request that Beth enroll them in the Thesis class.
+When it is time for their final quarter in the MFA program, after receiving the quarterly registration info email, students must post in the Thesis Registration assignment in the MFA Students group in Canvas and request to be enrolled in the Thesis class.
 Students should also indicate in this post the faculty member they would like to request as their midterm thesis reader (for personalized feedback at midterm).
-Beth will then register students in the Thesis when registration opens.
+Students will then be registered in the Thesis when registration opens.
 While the Thesis is primarily a time of independent student writing, it is a 3-credit class that requires participation on Canvas for certain requirements (journal entries/authentication videos, midterm draft submission, final thesis submission, and program survey).

 LU MFA Thesis Guidelines

 The final three credit hours of the MFA program are devoted to completion of a graduate thesis—a final creative writing project that the student produces independently, with midterm feedback from a requested faculty thesis reader.

 Final page count will range from 70 to 100 depending on the student's chosen genre; this page count includes a title page and a required 5-page introductory essay.
 The final thesis is submitted through Canvas toward the end of the quarter.

 The thesis content is flexible to ensure that each student is able to create a final project that best reflects his or her preferred writing style and content.
 The thesis may be a collection of poetry, short fiction, or creative nonfiction/personal essays; it may be a novella; or it may be an excerpt from a novel or memoir.
 Students may also choose to combine genres (for example, a thesis may include both poetry and short fiction); however, all components should feel cohesive in some way (thematically, stylistically, reflective of the writer's voice, etc.—overall connections among pieces can be discussed in the intro essay) to ensure a polished final project.